Ecole-des-Nouvelles-Images/2024-Arcade-2D-Goat-Race/README.md

 ![Gameplay Screenshot](https://github.com/Ecole-des-Nouvelles-Images/Unity-Template/blob/main/MetaData/gameplay-screenshot.png)

-## Concept

-## Contexte
----

 ## Universe
 [Provide a brief story or lore for the game world, highlighting key characters, locations, or events.
 Explain how the story ties into the gameplay.]

 ---

 ## Release
-[Provide details about the platform, availability, and installation instructions.
-Mention if the game is available on PC, console, or mobile, and provide links to download or install.]
+Goat race is available on PC, playable with the controller.
+You can install it on the release of this Github.

 This game supports **[platform requirements, e.g., Android 5.1+]**.